Open-CMSIS-Pack/website/_pages/homepage.md

         # style: text-center
         text_content:
           text: |-
             The Open-CMSIS-Pack project was established in April 2021.
-The roadmap is not finalized, but Linaro and project members are working on the following deliverables:
+The roadmap is not finalized, but Linaro and project members expect to deliver the following:

             * Create command-line tools for project builds based on software packs
             * Create workflows and utilities for the verification of software packs